-There are many great places to shop in Rome.
-But many of the designer shops on the Via Condotti are not affordable to the general shopping public.
-Luckily, there are several places in Italy's capital where you can find designer fashions at bargain prices and outlet centers that can be reached by shuttle bus from Rome.
+There are many great places to shop in Rome, but many of the designer shops on the Via Condotti are not affordable to the general shopping public.
+Luckily, there are several places in Italy's capital where you can find designer apparel at bargain prices, as well as outlet centers that can be reached by shuttle bus from Rome.

 Discount Designer Shopping